ppy/osu-wiki/wiki/Tournaments/GTS/RGTS_2021/en.md

 3. Players must join the Discord server of the tournament to actually be counted as a player.
 4. Players sign up individually.
 When their registration is accepted, they will get a player role with their respective country.
 5. osu! staff can refuse players from participating in the tournament if their skill is deemed much higher than the targeted rank range.
-6. In this iteration, 2 teams for a country may be allowed under certain conditions:
+6. 2 teams for a country may be allowed under certain conditions:
    - There are **7 or more players** signed up for a country.
    - Each team has to have **at least 3 players**.
 7. Teams are otherwise assembled in the following way: